After Thanksgiving dinner, make memories with friends and family by enjoying long-time traditions or creating new ones. Here are some ideas:

 Another option: Use the time after Thanksgiving dinner to help an elderly neighbor with a special project, such as painting or raking leaves, or organize a food drive.
 Ask guests to collect non-perishable items from friends and neighbors and bring them over on Thanksgiving.
 After dinner, take a field trip to the food pantry to deliver the food.

 7. Organize a talent show.
 When Carrie Schlegel was growing up, her family had a talent contest each year on Thanksgiving night.
-The kids and grown-ups took turns performing, such as quoting Shakespeare, singing and playing the violin.
+The kids and grown-ups took turns performing, quoting Shakespeare, singing and playing the violin.
 Each year someone won a trophy for the best performance.
 Schlegel looked forward to this tradition throughout the year and is planning to host her own family talent show this year.

 When you invite guests for Thanksgiving dinner, be sure to let them know about the talent show ahead of time.
 Encourage everyone, including children, to share their talents.
 Remind everyone to bring props or costumes needed for their performance.